-U.S. Army Corps of Engineers Construction (\$1,200,000)
+U.S. Army Corps of Engineers Construction (\$5,100,000)

-Kissimmee River Restoration (\$1,000,000): This project involves restoring the historic habitat in much of the Kissimmee River floodplain and restoring water-level fluctuations and seasonal discharges from Lakes Kissimmee, Cypress, and Hatchineha in the upper basin.
-The FY 2020 activities include project oversight of ongoing construction, work in-kind and lands, easements, rights-of-way, relocation, and disposal area reviews for crediting, and ecological monitoring.
+Kissimmee River Restoration (\$3,000,000): This project involves restoring the historic habitat in much of the Kissimmee River floodplain and restoring water-level fluctuations and seasonal discharges from lakes Kissimmee, Cypress, and Hatchineha in the upper basin.
+The FY 2021 activities include project oversight of ongoing construction, work in-kind and lands, easements, rights-of-way, relocation, and disposal area reviews for crediting, and post construction ecological monitoring.

-South Dade County, C-111 Project (\$200,000): This project consists of modifications to the Central & Southern Florida (C&SF) Project to provide more natural hydrologic conditions in Taylor Slough and to minimize damaging flood releases to Barnes Sound/Manatee Bay, while maintaining flood protection for adjacent agricultural lands.
-The FY 2020 activities include completion of a Post Authorization Change Report focused on replacement of temporary pump facilities with permanent facilities.
+South Dade County, C-111 Project (\$2,100,000): This project consists of modifications to the Central & Southern Florida (C&SF) Project to provide more natural hydrologic conditions in Taylor Slough and to minimize damaging flood releases to Barnes Sound/Manatee Bay, while maintaining flood protection for adjacent agricultural lands.
+The FY 2021 activities include physical closeout and lands, easements, rights-of-way, relocation, and disposal area reviews for crediting, as well as initiation of design to replace two pump stations.

-U.S. Army Corps of Engineers Non-CERP Operations & Maintenance (\$5,454,000)
+U.S. Army Corps of Engineers Non-CERP Operations & Maintenance (\$5,263,000)

-The FY 2020 Operations and Maintenance (O&M) activities includes critical routine operations and maintenance activities associated with mitigation requirements specified in the USFWS Biological Opinion on the Everglades Restoration Transition Plan to protect threatened and endangered species (funds specific C-111 South Dade and Modified Water Deliveries activities); maintenance of the Manatee Pass Gates which are located in southeast Florida at selected Okeechobee Waterway and C&SF Project navigation locks and water control structures.
+The FY 2021 Operations and Maintenance (O&M) activities includes critical routine operations and maintenance activities associated with mitigation requirements specified in the USFWS Biological Opinion on the Everglades Restoration Transition Plan to protect threatened and endangered species (funds specific C-111 SD and Modified Water Deliveries activities); and cost shared O&M responsibilities of CERP and non-CERP features.

-U.S. Department of Agriculture - Agricultural Research Service (\$2,989,000)
+U.S. Department of Agriculture (USDA) - Agricultural Research Service (ARS) (\$2,735,000)

-The U.S. Department of Agriculture (USDA) Agricultural Research Service (ARS) conducts an integrated research program that addresses the needs of agriculture and complements the CERP.
+The USDA-ARS conducts an integrated research program that addresses the needs of agriculture and complements the CERP.
 The goal of the research is to develop and transfer improved scientific technologies and enhanced management strategies that control invasive exotic species and assure the continued economic integrity of agriculture.
 Two major areas of research support South Florida Ecosystem restoration and agriculture: biological control of invasive species and improved crop production systems.

-Development and Evaluation of Biological Control Agents for Invasive Species Threatening the Everglades and other Natural and Managed Systems (\$2,626,100)
+Development and Evaluation of Biological Control Agents for Invasive Species Threatening the Everglades and other Natural and Managed Systems (\$2,372,100)

-The ARS Invasive Plant Research Laboratory (IPRL) in Fort Lauderdale, Florida, and its satellite lab in Gainesville, Florida, conduct research to (1) identify and collect natural enemies for control of melaleuca, Brazilian peppertree, Old World climbing fern, downy rose myrtle, Chinese tallow, air potato, water hyacinth, water lettuce, and other invasive pest plants; (2) evaluate biological control agents for release against invasive weed and insect species in a risk analysis context; (3)

-obtain approval for release of host specific natural enemies; (4) mass-rear and distribute approved agents on natural area weeds; (5) evaluate individual and community level impacts of established agents on weed targets; (6) quantify the effects of biological control agents on food webs; and (7) develop biological based integrated weed management strategies that are efficient, economical, and environmentally sound.
+The ARS Invasive Plant Research Laboratory (IPRL) in Fort Lauderdale, Florida, and its satellite lab in Gainesville, Florida, conduct research to: (1) identify and collect natural enemies for control of melaleuca, Brazilian peppertree, Old World climbing fern, downy rose myrtle, Chinese tallow, air potato, water hyacinth, water lettuce, and other invasive pest plants; (2) evaluate biological control agents for release against invasive weed and insect species in a risk analysis context; (3) obtain approval for release of host specific natural enemies; (4) mass-rear and distribute approved agents on natural area weeds; (5) evaluate individual and community level impacts of established agents on weed targets; (6) quantify the effects of biological control agents on food webs; and (7) develop biological based integrated weed management strategies that are efficient, economical, and environmentally sound.
 Many of the biological control agents that are developed by the IPRL were discovered by scientists at the ARS Australian Biological Control Laboratory in Brisbane or the Foundation for the Study of Invasive Species near Buenos Aires.
 Landscape level weed suppression programs that maximize biological control agents are designed in close cooperation with client groups like the SFWMD, the Florida Fish and Wildlife Conservation Commission (FWC), the USACE, the NPS, the FWS, the Nature Conservancy, and many others.
+The FY 2021 President's Budget has a proposed termination for melaleuca research in the amount of \$262,000.